 - a) Does the legislation have indirect or long-term financial impacts to the City of Seattle that are not reflected in the above?
 No. - b) Is there financial cost or other impacts of not implementing the legislation?
 If the contracts are not legislated, employees will continue to receive the same wages that became effective on January 1, 2014.
 There may be other legal risks associated with not implementing the legislation. - c) Does this legislation affect any departments besides the originating department?
-Yes, there are costs and potential operational impacts to the following departments: Arts and Culture, Finance and Administrative Services, Fire, Parks and Recreation, Police, Seattle Center, Department of Transportation, Seattle Public Utilities, and Seattle Department of Construction and Inspections. - d) Is a public hearing required for this legislation?
-No. - e) Does this legislation require landlords or sellers of real property to provide information regarding the property to a buyer or tenant?
+Yes, there are costs and potential operational impacts to the following departments: Municipal Court, Parks and Recreation, Seattle Public Utilities, and the Seattle Department of Transportation. - d) Is a public hearing required for this legislation? - e) Does this legislation require landlords or sellers of real property to provide information regarding the property to a buyer or tenant?
 No. - f) Is publication of notice with The Daily Journal of Commerce and/or The Seattle Times required for this legislation?
-No.
+No. - g) Does this legislation affect a piece of property?
+No. - h) Please describe any perceived implication for the principles of the Race and Social Justice Initiative.
+Does this legislation impact vulnerable or historically disadvantaged communities?